Q. Did Sir Alexander Fleming save Churchill’s life?

-A. Cigars: many were specially made up for him, bearing his name on the wrapper with no brand indicated.
-But his favorite commercial brands were Camacho and Romeo y Julieta, both Havanas, and therefore for the time being unavailable, legally, to denizens of the USA.
-(Wm.
-F. Buckley, Jr., speaker at the ICS 1995 Conference, wrote recently that the Dunhills he received from ICS were Churchill's favorites, earning an immediate e-mail riposte that the man from Dunhill was smoking something, likely not tobacco.)
+A. Cigars: Many were specially made up for him, bearing his name on the wrapper with no brand indicated.
+But his favourite commercial brands were Camacho and Romeo y Julieta, both Havanas.
+William F. Buckley, Jr., wrote that the Dunhill’s he received from The International Churchill Society were Churchill’s favourites, earning an immediate e-mail riposte that the man from Dunhill was smoking something, likely not tobacco.

-Brandy: vintage Hine.
-An early issue of Finest Hour recalls that a London wine merchant, sent to appraise the cellar at Chartwell, pronounced it a "shambles," the only items of value being a large supply of vintage Pol Roger Champagne (regularly topped up by shipments from Madame Odette Pol-Roger in Epernay); the Hine brandy; and some bottles of chardonnay which Churchill had bottled with Hillaire Belloc and which WSC forbade anyone to touch.
+Brandy: Vintage Hine.
+An early issue of Finest Hour recalls that a London wine merchant, sent to appraise the cellar at Chartwell, pronounced it a “shambles,” the only items of value being a large supply of vintage Pol Roger Champagne, which was regularly topped up by shipments from Madame Odette Pol-Roger in Epernay; the Hine brandy; and some bottles of chardonnay which Churchill had bottled with Hillaire Belloc and which WSC forbade anyone to touch.
 The merchant pronounced the chardonnay undrinkable, along with the rest of the cellar!

-The editor asked General Perkins why Celia needed this cigar information.
-"Well, they're not for me, I don't smoke," he said.
-I replied, "In that case obviously they are for me, please tell her to strip them of their Cuban bands and send them in a plain brown wrapper." -RML
+Finest Hour’s editor asked General Perkins why Celia needed this cigar information.
+“Well, they’re not for me, I don’t smoke,” he said.
+I replied, “In that case obviously they are for me, please tell her to strip them of their Cuban bands and send them in a plain brown wrapper.”

 Q: I realize the Churchill quote, “I never did any sports,” is a fake, but what is its source, Nazi propaganda?

 A: It is almost certainly a fake, since it is flatly untrue.
 He played golf, indifferently, in his 30s and 40s.
 He rode to hounds until well into his 70s.
 He swam into his 80s.
 He played polo into his 50s.
-(See by Barbara Langworth in FH 72.
+See by Barbara Langworth’a article for Finest Hour 72, Churchill and Polo.
 It may arise from his famous crack that he got his exercise by serving as pall-bearer for his many friends who exercised all their lives, another false thread.
-(He had, and exhibited, prodigious energy.)
+He had, and exhibited, prodigious energy.